riyann00b/ERPNext-TailorMade/README.md

 A comprehensive guide to installing a full ERPNext stack with Docker, including custom apps and an NGINX reverse proxy for local HTTPS.
 This document details a production-inspired setup, including post-installation workarounds and instructions for enabling Google Integration with a self-signed certificate.

+> [!Note]
 > ### 🙏 Acknowledgements
-> *   This guide is heavily inspired by Atul Bhatt's YouTube video: [Frappe Docker Custom Apps Installation using Quick Build Image | 2025](https://www.youtube.com/watch?v=FWGWKC_rZeI).
+> This guide is heavily inspired by Atul Bhatt's YouTube video: [Frappe Docker Custom Apps Installation using Quick Build Image | 2025](https://www.youtube.com/watch?v=FWGWKC_rZeI).
-> *   The official Frappe Docker documentation is the primary source.
+> The official Frappe Docker documentation is the primary source.
 Always check for updates there before following this guide: [Official Frappe Docker Documentation](https://github.com/frappe/frappe_docker/tree/main).

 ---

-### ✅ Prerequisites
+## ✅ Prerequisites

 Ensure the following software is installed and running:
 - **Docker**